You’ve got to be carefully taught

 My mom’s friend wasn’t convinced, and the conversation moved on to other topics like grandchildren.
 The audience to our rather heated and longer-than-appropriate conversation was relieved.

 Now almost a year later I return to the topic.
-The inspirations are two: That dreadful campaign ad, and a comment I did not appreciate about Palestinians made by one of the guys in an informal breakfast group I participate in.
+The inspirations are two: That dreadful campaign ad, and a negative comment I did not appreciate about Palestinians made by one of the guys in an informal breakfast group I participate in.
 These reminded me about an assembly at Henry Junior High some 50 years ago when we were herded into the auditorium to watch this video by Bill Cosby:

 Footnotes